All employers must now offer a workplace pension scheme and automatically enrol eligible workers in it.

-How are workplace pensions changing?
+How have workplace pensions changed?

-When does automatic enrolment start?
+When did automatic enrolment start?

 Who will be automatically enrolled?

 Whether you work full time or part time, your employer will have to enrol you in a workplace pension scheme if you: